mosdef-hub/gmso/README.md

 pip install -e .
 ```

-These two quickstarts will install `GMSO` in [`editable` mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs), which means that as you edit the source code of `GMSO` those edits will be reflected in your installation.
+These `pip` quickstart will install `GMSO` in [`editable` mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs), which means that as you edit the source code of `GMSO` those edits will be reflected in your installation.

 Documentation
 -------------

-The full documentation can be found at [gmso.mosdef.org](https://gmso.mosdef.org)
+The full documentation can be found at [gmso.mosdef.org](https://gmso.mosdef.org).